DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 ![0](./images/01-0.png)

-My name is Dustin Schau, and I'm a frontend developer who likes to claim that I specialize in all things JavaScript.
+I'm a frontend developer who likes to claim that I specialize in all things JavaScript.
 The last few months, the client work I've been doing has had a NodeJS focus, so that ties in particularly well for a deep dive into GraphQL.

 I work for an awesome company called Object Partners.
 We have offices in Minneapolis and Omaha, and about 100 senior developers between both offices.